This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - Canada Grain Regulations

 - The Regulations are established by Section 116 of the Canada Grain Act.
 They govern grain-handling procedures and define grades for grain grown in eastern and western Canada.
+The text of the Regulations can be found at https://laws-lois.justice.gc.ca/eng/regulations/C.R.C.,_c._889/

 - cargo sample

-- A cargo sample is a composite of average samples taken as a cargo is loaded into a ship for export.
+- A cargo sample is a composite of incremental samples taken as a cargo is loaded into a ship for export.
 Cargo samples are inspected and graded, and portions of them are sent to the Grain Research Laboratory for analysis.

 The caryopsis is the kernel of cereal grains and grasses with the hull removed.